-There have often been cases where a consumer might have wanted to make a onetime investment in Equity Linked Savings Schemes for tax gain and had only come to realize that they have been sold a ULIP instead for which premiums in hefty amounts were also deducted in the in the second year.
+There have often been cases where a consumer might have wanted to make a onetime investment in Equity Linked Savings Schemes for tax gain and had only come to realize that they have been sold a ULIP instead for which premiums in hefty amounts were also deducted in the second year.
 Most of the time when the consumer wants to file a complaint or tries to seek proper answers, they are told that the relationship manager concerned no longer works there.
-What gives rise to the problem is that the consumers are giving into aggressive marketing techniques and everyone is too busy with their individual lives and just do not cross check facts before investing.
+What gives rise to the problem is that the consumers are giving in aggressive marketing techniques and everyone is too busy with their individual lives and just do not cross-check facts before investing.

 Moreover, this often comes from banks with which the consumer has had a long term working relationship and they often take advantage of the trust bestowed on them.
 Cities like Mumbai, Kolkata, Chennai and Ahmedabad are the ones among others where the number of such complaints is definitely on the rise.
 The products are often loaded, they are either sold to the wrong person and there are often promises of higher returns, which is what makes the consumers so gullible.